Angel (Tina Cousins song)

 "Angel" is a song by English singer Tina Cousins.
-It was released on 25 August 1997 as her second single, then was later re-released on 27 September 1999 as the fourth single from her first album, Killing Time (1999).
+It was released on 25 August 1997 as her second single, then was later re-released on 27 September 1999 as the sixth single from her first album, Killing Time (1999).
 "Angel" did not chart during its original release but reached number 46 on the UK Singles Chart in October 1999.